Copyright © 2023 Alyssa Corso. All rights reserved.

 Some startups shy away from SEO because they lack resources and have a low domain authority before getting started.

-I’ve developed multiple startup SEO strategies for startups with little to no organic SEO strategy while building traffic and authority in highly competitive niches like healthcare.
+I’ve developed multiple SEO strategies for startups with little to no organic SEO strategy while building traffic and authority in highly competitive niches like healthcare.

 This guide will walk you through everything you need to know to create an effective SEO strategy for startups.